vroger11/vroger11.github.io/docs/en/blog/index.md

     - [The Grand Melee](2023/01-16-the_grand_melee.md)

     I also presented a [survey on Python data visualization tools](2023/12-03-tools-python-dataviz.md) for the Toulouse Dataviz association.

+=== ":material-robot: Work automation"
+    I've written several articles about automating various tasks during development.
+Here are a few highlights:

+    - [Save your Git credentials](2019/09-09-save-git-credentials.md) to avoid repeatedly entering your password.
+    - [Automation with SSH keys](2020/08-02-automation-using-ssh-keys.md), where we explore useful tasks you can automate using SSH keys.
+    - [Working remotely or from home](2020/03-18-work-at-home.md), detailing how to configure your workstations for remote access.

 To stay up to date with new posts, subscribe to my [Atom/RSS feed](https://website.vincent-roger.fr/feed_rss_created.xml) and/or to my social networks.